Beachcombers and Glass Float Expo

 It’s a great place to bring your beach finds to get identified, trade for or buy something you’re missing in your collection at great prices, view amazing beach finds, talk with expert float collectors and beachcombers, meet up with old and new friends, and catch some fun lectures about beachcombing.

-Enter your collection to be judged in a variety of categories, including “The Masters” category, new for 2024 and designed for beachcombers whose vast collections span decades of collecting and can include all types of items.
+Enter your collection to be judged in a variety of categories, including “The Masters” category, designed for beachcombers whose vast collections span decades of collecting and can include all types of items.

 If you’re not exhibiting, you can still vote for your favorite exhibits and enjoy seeing collections amassed over the years by beachcombing enthusiasts.